mrdrbob/aoc-2020/README.md

 ### Day 11 - Part 2

 So obviously in this one I had to rework the code that looked at the adjacent seats into code that could scan in the 8 directions.
 I did this by using an x and y offset and recursively calling itself if the spot being examined is floor.
 My `move_point` function is absolutely hideous and I'm quite certain there are far better ways to write that.
 But, it works.

+### Day 12 - Part 1

+Starting to fall behind, but such is the holidays, even in a COVID world.
+I cheaped out on this one and did giant logic trees for turning directions.
+Instead, I should have probably modeled directions and used maths to resolve the left and right turns, etc. What I did is not very... elegant.
+I just like `match`.